MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 East US 2 is the primary region that Contoso will use to deploy resources and services.
 Here's how Contoso will architect networks within it:

-- **Hub:** The hub VNet in East US 2 is the considered their primary connectivity to the on-premises datacenter.
+- **Hub:** The hub VNet in East US 2 is considered their primary connectivity to the on-premises datacenter.
 - **VNets:** Spoke VNets in East US 2 can be used to isolate workloads if required.
 In addition to the Hub VNet, Contoso will have two spoke VNets in East US 2:
   - **VNET-DEV-EUS2**.
 This VNet will provide the development and test team with a fully functional network for dev projects.
 It will act as a production pilot area, and will rely on the production infrastructure to function.
     - **VNET-PROD-EUS2**.
 Azure IaaS production components will be located in this network.